Semovente da 75/18: Service

-Although these machines were not widely known, the vehicle performed well in its role.
+Although the type was not widely known, it performed effectively in its intended role.
 Though it was technically similar to the StuG III, it had a totally different role, serving as divisional artillery instead of a pure assault gun.
 The organic structure consisted of two artillery groups for every armoured division, with two batteries each (four 75/18 each and a command vehicle).
 The total was of 18 75 mm L/18 (included two in reserve) and 9 command vehicles, which were characterized by additional radio equipment and a Breda 13.2 mm heavy machine gun mounted instead of the main gun.
 The number originally ordered, 60 total, was enough for the three armoured divisions.

 The Semovente da 75/18s were deployed in the North African campaign and during the Allied invasion of Sicily, alongside M tank units to provide additional firepower.
 Despite the fact that they were not designed to fight other tanks, their 75 mm howitzer proved ideal (thanks to its low muzzle velocity) for firing HEAT shells; its 5.2 kg HEAT shell ("Effetto Pronto" in Italian) could pierce 80 mm of armour at 500 meters, and could thus defeat tanks such as the US built M3 Grant and M4 Sherman used by the British Army.
 As such, these machines were responsible for many of the successes by the Italian armoured troops during 1942–43, when the medium tanks (which were all armed with a 47 mm M35 gun) were no longer effective.
 On another account, the Semovente da 75/18 on M14 chassis allowed the 132nd Armoured Division Ariete and the 133rd Armoured Division Littorio a somewhat wider tactical repertoire until British deployment of U.S. medium tanks negated that small advantage.